Set Up CI/CD ASP .NET Pipeline in 5 Simple Steps#

 - Access Control Limitations: Managing fine-grained access controls and permissions can be challenging with FTP, potentially leading to security vulnerabilities if not handled correctly.

-For a more secure, reliable, and efficient deployment of ASP.NET applications, consider using Web Deploy (MSDeploy) or Docker.
+For a more secure, reliable, and efficient deployment of ASP.NET applications, consider using Web Deploy (MSDeploy).

 Web Deploy integrates closely with IIS, improves error handling, and supports incremental updates.

-For an in-depth exploration and hands-on experience, download the source code for this article directly from GitHub repository
+You can download the source code for this article directly from GitHub repository.

 And for the latest updates, tips, and more developer insights, don't forget to follow us on Social Media!